© 2005 – 2018

 All Rights Reserved

 If you'd like to reprint a post or case summary, please contact us with the name of the requested post/article.
 Thank you in advance!

-Massie Pittman, a Davenport, Iowa tavern owner, was found slain in her Davenport, Iowa, home at 621 N. Harrison on Monday, February 17, 1969.
+Massie Pittman, a 36-year-old Davenport, Iowa, tavern owner, was found slain in her Davenport home at 621 N. Harrison on Monday, February 17, 1969.
 Pittman was found in her bed with puncture wounds to her face, stomach and neck, and also had a blunt force trauma injury to the right side of her head.

 In a strange twist of fate, Pittman’s husband also had been murdered several years earlier.

 Geyer’s “Follow-Up File” on the case is listed below and is copyrighted by the Quad-City Times.
 The article may be found online here.

 Shortly after 2 p.m. on Monday, Feb.
 17, 1969, Leon Campbell Jr. and Bobby Fields went to Pittman’s Blue Note tavern, 623 Harrison St., and found it closed on a day it should have been open.

 The two men wondered why the tavern was closed and decided to check on the tavern’s owner, Massie Pittman, 36, who lived in an apartment at 621 Harrison St., immediately next door to the tavern.